 Plant and equipment

 Subsequent costs are included in the asset’s carrying amount or recognized as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
 The carrying amount of the replaced asset is derecognized.
-All other repairs and maintenance are charged to the statement of comprehensive loss during the financial period in which they are incurred.
+All other repairs and maintenance are charged to the consolidated statements of comprehensive loss during the financial period in which they are incurred.

-Gains and losses on disposals are determined by comparing the proceeds with the carrying amount and are recognized in the statements of comprehensive loss.
+Gains and losses on disposals are determined by comparing the proceeds with the carrying amount and are recognized in the consolidated statements of comprehensive loss.